Year of Prayer, Listening and Discernment

 Since September, people individually and in Parishes, have been praying the Diocesan Prayer from the Boat.
 As we continue to pray this prayer together, we pray for the success of these gatherings and we pray that the Holy Spirit will guide us as together we try to pray, listen, and discern God’s future for our Church.

-Representatives of over 28 parishes gather for final diocesan information meeting in Cork
+- Reps of over 28 parishes gather for final diocesan information meeting

 Year 2025